apjd/apjdde/_pages/Why.md

 - Do ants die when they fall from very high?
 If no, why?
 - What is the actual speed of a point attached to a light wave? $$c$$ is the effective speed.
-- Was ist Humur?
-Gibt es einen allgemeinen oder beschränkt gültige Theorie des Humors?
+- Was ist Humor?
+Gibt es eine allgemeinene oder eine beschränkt gültige Theorie des Humors?